 and all flesh will see it together.

 Matthew and Mark tell us that John the Baptist was that voice, apparently fulfilling Isaiah’s prophecy.
 John himself believed that he was fulfilling the prophecy (John 1:23), speaking in terms so apocalyptic that later he found it difficult to understand how Jesus matched up (Luke 7:19).
 Another prophet, Malachi, had spoken of an Elijah-like figure who would prepare the way ‘before the great and terrible day of the Lord’.
 But John was killed.
 In the light of that setback, others too began to have doubts: was Jesus really the Messiah?
-Jesus confirmed that John was the one prophesied in Malachi, but said that he, the Son of Man, would suffer the same fate.
+Jesus confirmed that John was the one prophesied and said that he would suffer the same fate.
 That still left matters unclear.
 Three of them had seen his glory on the mount of transfiguration, but when would ‘all flesh’ see it?
 When would the great Day of the Lord take place?

 you who bring good news to Zion;